CivicSpleen/ambry/doc/source/building_bundles/bundle_configuration.rst

             description: Overview of the dataset, with links to the data files.
             title: Overview and Download Page
             url: http://www.ers.usda.gov/data-products/agricultural-productivity-in-the-us.aspx

+Other Documentation
+*******************

+While most of the documentation for a dataset is provided by the dataset source, there is also documentation that the bundle author can add to the bundle.

+The :file:`meta/documentation.md` is the place to put information about the dataset that is not covered in an external document, such as errors covered in conversion, modificatons made to the dataset in conversion, or information that was provided by the source in email, for which there is no URL.

 Select Bundle Class